* For articles and updates or to just vent, visit us on facebook;

 "We, the undersigned, in conjunction with the public comment period currently underway, call on the EPA to conduct public hearings in areas where fracking operations are either occurring or have occurred so that we may voice our concerns over the lack of full disclosure of the fracking chemicals used in hydraulic fracturing.
 (Docket number EPA-HQ-OPPT-2011-1019)"

 Will you sign this petition?
 Click here:

 Thanks!
 Ron Slabe

 ***Link to Shalefield Stories-Personal stories of those affected by fracking http://www.friendsoftheharmed.com/

 ***To sign up for Skytruth notifications of activity and violations for your area:

 *** List of the Harmed--There are now over 1600 residents of Pennsylvania who have placed their names on the list of the harmed when they became sick after fracking began in their area. http://pennsylvaniaallianceforcleanwaterandair.wordpress.com/the-list/

-All articles are excerpted.
+All articles are excerpted and condensed.
 Please use links for the full article.

 Special Thanks to Bob Donnan for photos.